-Nor does take into account the almost 40% of Americans in the “gig economy” to compensate for lost full-time work and to take advantage of the online work opportunities.
+Nor does take into account the huge number of Americans in the “gig economy” to compensate for lost full-time work and to take advantage of the online work opportunities.

 At the same time, rapid increases in technological innovation and the rise of automation will soon create a new era of humanity where the inability to work won’t be based on biases about race or federally sponsored unemployment numbers.